-Prevention Response Storage Disposal

-P264 P305 + P351 + P338

-Wash thoroughly IF IN EYES: Rinse cautiously

-after handling. with water for several minutes.

-Manufacturer/supplier Remove contact lenses, if

-or present and easy to do.

-the competent authority to specify parts of the Continue rinsing.

-body to be washed after P337 + P313

-handling.
-If eye irritation persists: Get medical advice/attention.

-P280

-Wear eye protection/

-face protection.

-Manufacturer/supplier or

-the competent authority

-to specify type of

-equipment.
+Prevention Response Storage Disposal P264 Wash thoroughly after handling.
+Manufacturer/supplier or the competent authority to specify parts of the body to be washed after handling.
+P305 + P351 + P338 IF IN EYES: Rinse cautiously with water for several minutes.
+Remove contact lenses, if present and easy to do.
+Continue rinsing.
+P337 + P313 If eye irritation persists: Get medical advice/attention.
+P280 Wear eye protection/ face protection.
+Manufacturer/supplier or the competent authority to specify type of equipment.

-SENSITISATION - RESPIRATORY

-1, 1A, 1B

-$\rm H334\,$ May cause allergy or asthma symptoms or breathing difficulties if inhaled

-Prevention Response Storage Disposal Avoid breathing dust/fume/gas/mist/vapours/spray.
+SENSITISATION - RESPIRATORY Symbol Health hazard Hazard category Signal word Hazard statement 1, 1A, 1B Danger H334 May cause allergy or asthma symptoms or breathing difficulties if inhaled Precautionary statements Prevention Response Storage Disposal P261 Avoid breathing dust/fume/ gas/mist/ vapours/spray.
 Manufacturer/supplier or the competent authority to specify applicable conditions.
 P285 In case of inadequate ventilation wear respiratory protection.
 Manufacturer/supplier or the competent authority to specify equipment.
 P304 + P341 IF INHALED: If breathing is difficult, remove victim to fresh air and keep at rest in a position comfortable for breathing.
-P342 + P311 If experiencing respiratory symptoms: Call a POISON CENTER or doctor/physician P501 Dispose of contents, container to in accordance with local/regional/ national/international Regulations (to be specified).
+P342 + P311 If experiencing respiratory symptoms: Call a POISON CENTER or doctor/ physician P501 Dispose of contents/ container to in accordance with local/regional/ national/international Regulations (to be specified).

-SENSITISATION - SKIN
+Symbol SENSITISATION - SKIN Exclamation mark Signal word Hazard category Hazard statement 1, 1A, 1B Warning H317 May cause an allergic skin reaction Precautionary statements Prevention Disposal Response Storage P261 P302 + P352 P501 Avoid breathing dust/fume/ IF ON SKIN: Wash with Dispose of contents/ gas/mist/ vapours/spray. plenty of soap and water. container to ...
+Manufacturer/supplier or ... in accordance P333 + P313 with local/regional/ the competent authority to If skin irritation or rash national/international specify applicable conditions. occurs: Get medical Regulations P272 advice/attention. (to be specified).
+Contaminated work clothing P321 should not be allowed out of Specific treatment the workplace. (see ... on this label) ...
+Reference to P280 Wear protective gloves. supplemental first aid Manufacturer/supplier or instruction. the competent authority to - Manufacturer/supplier or specify type of equipment. the competent authority may specify a cleansing agent if appropriate.
+P363 Wash contaminated clothing before reuse.
+GERM CELL MUTAGENICITY defects < ... > <...> (state route of exposure if it is conclusively proven that no other routes of exposure cause the hazard) Symbol Health hazard

-1, 1A, 1B
+1A, 1B 2

-H317 May cause an allergic skin reaction

-Prevention Response Storage Disposal

-P261 P302 + P352 P501

-Avoid breathing dust/fume/ IF ON SKIN: Wash with Dispose of contents

-gas/mist/ vapours/spray. plenty of soap and water. container to

-Manufacturer/supplier or P333 + P313 in accordance

-the competent authority to If skin irritation or rash with local/regional/

-specify applicable conditions. occurs: Get medical national/internation

-P272 advice/attention.
-Regulations (to be specified).

-Contaminated work clothing · (to be specified).

-should not be allowed out of P321

-the workplace.
-Specific treatment

-P280 (see on this label) Reference to

-Wear protective gloves. supplemental first aid

-Manufacturer/supplier or instruction.

-the competent authority to - Manufacturer/supplier or

-specify type of equipment. the competent authority

-may specify a cleansing

-agent if appropriate.

-P363

-Wash contaminated

-clothing before reuse.

-GERM CELL MUTAGENICITY

-1A, 1B Danger H340 May cause genetic defects <...> 2 Warning H341 Suspected of causing genetic defects <...>
+H340 May cause genetic defects <...> H341 Suspected of causing genetic